Montoneros: Liberation theology

-Around 1964 Mugica contacted former members of a 1950s Peronist resistance organization known as the Tacuaristas, and introduced them to his pupils.
-Mugica praised Peronism as effective realization of Catholicism, arguing that Peronism and Catholicism were united in their goals of "love for the poor, for those persecuted for defending justice and for fighting against injustice".
+Camilism

 Further radicalization came from the death of Camilo Torres, a revolutionary Catholic priest who joined the Marxist-Leninist National Liberation Army and was killed during one of the organization's operations.
-Six months after his death, first issue of Catholic socialist journal Cristianismo y Revolución, directed by García Elorrio, was published.
-The journal promoted post-conciliar reforms in the Catholic Church as a turn towards Marxism, encouraged armed struggle as a truly Catholic way of seizing power, idealized Camilo Torres and Che Guevara as examples of anti-imperialist martyrs, and vindicated Peronism as the "revolutionary key of national construction of socialism".
-Most influential in regards to Montoneros was Elorrio's article from March 1967, which connected Camilo Torres' struggle to Peronism:
+Six months after his death, the first issue of the Catholic socialist journal Cristianismo y Revolución was published, under the direction of García Elorrio.
+The journal promoted reforms after the Second Vatican Council as a turn toward Marxism; encouraged armed struggle as a truly Catholic way of seizing power; idealized Camilo Torres and Che Guevara as examples of anti-imperialist martyrs; and vindicated Peronism as the "revolutionary key of national construction of socialism".
+Most influential concerning Montoneros was Elorrio's article from March 1967, which connected Camilo Torres' struggle to Peronism:

 We are all in the same war; the question is on which side?
 There are no third ways—clerical meditations or company truces.
 And there should not be.
 This is the challenge which reaction has thrown at us.
 From national frustration we must now move rapidly to confrontation.
 The government has already announced that the escalation phase has begun.
 This statement hides the only reality: official violence against the rebellion of the people.
 We are in the thick of violence and cannot be on the sidelines...

 As martyr and symbol of the demand 'liberation or death', Camilo Torres died as a guerrilla a year ago.
 Camilo faithfully realized his personal road to revolution.
 Priest and sociologist, political fighter and agitator, student and mass leader, he satisfied his thirst for justice by joining the armed struggle when he understood that the oligarchy shuts all roads and confronts the people with its ultimate weapon—violence ...

 Camilo represents contradiction, scandal, probing, unity, sacrifice, action, violence, and commitment.
 We accept him and uphold him in his totality.
 We do not parcel him out or divide him according to where our fear takes us.
 We want to be with him in our Argentine reality, fighting with the Peronist movement for the victory of the working class, for the realization of socialism in our national experience.

 Under the banner of Camilo, we hereby declare total war on exploitation, on imperialism, on under-development, and on all people who betray our country from within or without.
 We also hereby affirm our declaration of revolutionary faith, revolutionary necessity, and revolutionary existence.
 We affirm a faith full of hope in the triumph of the people, a definite and permanent necessity, and an existence dictated by our Christianity.

 With Camilo, we believe that revolution is the only efficient and meaningful way to achieve love for all.

-— Juan García Elorrio, Cristianismo y Revolución (No. 4, March 1967, pp. 2-3.)